OpenSourceAppStore/osapp/README.md

-# Open Source App Store Desktop
+# Open source App Store desktop

 Visit the link for the main repository: